New online exhibition: Dutch Landscape Designed, 1946 -1954

 Online exhibition Dutch Landscape Designed

-The online exhibition focusses on the early years of the land consolidation, from 1946 until 1954.
-It reveals how the disciplines of the then Agricultural College (Landbouwhogeschool), such as soil science, geology, geography, forestry, land and water management, landscape gardening and botany, joined forces to create the idea of a ‘Dutch Landscape Plan’.
+The online exhibition focuses on the early years of the land consolidation, from 1946 until 1954.
+It reveals how the disciplines of the then Agricultural College (Landbouwhogeschool), such as soil science, geology, geography, forestry, land and water management, landscape gardening and botany, were the basis for the creation of the ‘Dutch Landscape Plan’.

 The online exhibition shows landscape plans and photos that were on display in the exhibition at the Forum Library, but new photos have also been added to the online exhibition.